NTSP3/MarkedRain-old/doc/shell.md

 ## Commands

-Here is a list of usefull commands :
+Here is a list of useful commands :

 - cat
 - cd